SirSalty1st/Nexus-Alpha/README.md

+I built some tools for AI interaction safety that work: an epistemic prompt structure, an orchestration GUI, and a recursive handoff pattern for cross-model continuity.
+I also designed a five-layer platform architecture integrating economics, transparency, interface, safety, and governance.
+The basic tools are demonstrated and usable now.
+The advanced features and integrated platform are designs that need validation and collaborative development.
+Here's my verification protocol.
+Here's where I might be wrong.
+Here's the evidence.
+Test it yourself..

 DICLAIMER: This is all for safety research purposes.
 The hyperbolic nature is to stress how important this is.
 I didn't do this for profit or to cause harm.
 I released it for free under MIT here on GitHub.
 I want the best for humanity and from this point forth ALL that matters are the warnings.